-Did you know that Brussel sprouts are high in vitamin C?
+Did you know that Brussels sprouts are high in vitamin C?
 Adding them at least once or twice a week to your menu is a great way to boost your immune health!

 Freezing And Storing Instructions

-Store the Brussel sprouts in an airtight container for 2-3 days in the fridge.
+Store the Brussels sprouts in an airtight container for 2-3 days in the fridge.

-You can refrigerate and freeze this but like most of the baked or fried foods, the texture will be off and unappealing.
-Your crispy sprouts highly likely will become soggy.
+You can refrigerate and freeze this but like most of baked or fried foods, the texture will be off and unappealing.
+Your crispy sprouts are highly likely will become soggy.

 Yes, and they are also suitable for those following a low-carb or strict ketogenic diet since they are another great vegetable that’s very low in carbohydrates!

 While there may be carbs in some spices and seasonings, it’s so minimal that it doesn’t cause this recipe to fall outside a keto-appropriate option.
 When serving this dish with a sauce, opt for one that is also low in carb count.